rigoudyg/climaf/doc/functions_data.rst

 .. autoclass:: climaf.dataloc.dataloc

-cdefaults: list of default values
+cdefault: set or get a default value for some data attribute/facet
 --------------------------------------------------------------------------

-.. autodata:: climaf.classes.cdefaults
+.. autofunction:: climaf.classes.cdef

 derive : define a variable as computed from other variables
 --------------------------------------------------------------------------